-Unity Multiplayer can make use of an encryption Plug-inA set of code created outside of Unity that creates functionality in Unity.
+Unity Multiplayer can make use of an encryption Plug-in, so that all data you send over the network passes through the encryption plug-inA set of code created outside of Unity that creates functionality in Unity.
 There are two kinds of plug-ins you can use in Unity: Managed plug-ins (managed .NET assemblies created with tools like Visual Studio) and Native plug-ins (platform-specific native code libraries).
 More info

 Unity Multiplayer does not have a built-in encryption plug-in, so you must provide your own plug-in that implements an encryption algorithm, and which implements the mandatory functions listed further below.

 The following diagram illustrates how Unity Multiplayer uses your encryption Plug-in, if you provide one.

 To instruct your game or app to use an encryption Plug-in, you must call

 path is the path to your compiled plugin.
 Typically on Windows it will be

 When you call this function, Unity checks the file exists, and that it implements all the mandatory functions (listed below).
 These are the functions that Unity’s multiplayer system itself will call.
 If you create your own encryption plugin, you will likely need to add more functions that you call from your C# code.
 For example, to initialise your algorithm or to provide your plug-in with key values.
 You can do this in the usual way for native plugins callable from C#.

 Note: The location of a plugin in the built version of your game is not necessarily the same as in your Assets folder, and it may differ between target platforms.
 You may need to write code that detects the current runtime environment and select the correct path based on that.

 You can get a sample encryption plugin and a sample Unity project using it from Unity’s GitHub.
 This is provided to illustrate a starting point for implementing your own Plug-in.